 How do I mark cuts?

-We recommend Post-It notes for all markings.
+Use Post-It notes for all markings.
 Do not mark directly on the score.
 Do not use tape or any other adhesive which binds to paper.
-Do not write on the cue number stickers.
-Do not write in cuts with hard pencil that indents the paper.
-Do not remove the existing cue numbering stickers.
-Do not do anything that will risk the score being damaged, or you will pay a $100 damage fee or worse.
+Do not write on or remove the cue number stickers.
+Do not write in cuts with hard pencil and indent the paper.
+Do not do anything that will risk the score being damaged.
 Do not mark in pen or marker, or you will be charged the full replacement fee listed in your contract.

 I have more questions.